 Everest Summit Lodge Lukla is most conveniently located in close proximity to the Lukla Airport.
 The Lodge offers seventeen spacious double rooms with en suite baths, and a lovely sunny garden.
 The lodge is recognized for its traditional Sherpa interiors and unmatched hospitality.

-The trekking portion of our journey ends this morning, as we fly back to Kathmandu with a final aerial view of these mighty mountains.
-Please note that sometimes the flights in and out of Lukla are delayed due to unfavorable weather conditions.
+The trekking portion of our journey ends this morning, as we fly to Ramechhap Airport with a final aerial view of these mighty mountains.
+Please note that sometimes the flights departing Lukla are delayed due to unfavorable weather conditions.
 If this happens, we will do everything in our power to minimize the inconvenience.

-Upon arriving in Kathmandu, we are transferred to our hotel.
-The rest of the afternoon, you may rest or explore Kathmandu at your leisure.
-This evening we gather over a celebratory dinner at a favorite restaurant in Thamel, bidding a final farewell to Nepal and the Himalayas.
+Upon arriving at the Ramechhap Airport in Manthali, we are transferred to our hotel in Kathmandu.
+For the remainder of the afternoon, you may rest or explore Kathmandu at your leisure.
+This evening we gather over a celebratory dinner, bidding a final farewell to Nepal and the Himalayas.

 Departure from Kathmandu